mohar14/mohar14.github.io/_posts/2019-10-02-Physician.md

 ```
 <img src="{{ site.url }}{{ site.baseurl }}/images/PhyscianReviews/figure5.png">

 Once I have all the corrected links, I iterate through them and scrape the demographic information by inspecting the correct html tag and store them in their respective lists.
 Below I build an udf combining all these commands.
+Note while iterating through the *age* of an Physician I have a selenium common exception *NoSuchElementException* embedded to prevent the code from breaking in cases where the Physician does not have his/her age reported.

 ```python
 def demoInfo(url):